-What is Salary Package and How Does it Work?
+What is Salary Packaging and How Does it Work?

 Salary packaging cannot be retrospective.
 You need to enter into the salary packaging arrangement with your employer prior to earning the said income.